Describing Functions and Phase Response Curves of Excitable Systems: Abstract

 \section{Abstract}

-The describing function (DF) and phase response curve (PRC) are classical tools for the analysis of feedback oscillations and rhythmic behaviors, widely used across control engineering, biology, and neuroscience.
-These tools are known to have limitations in networks of relaxation oscillators and excitable systems.
-For this reason, the paper proposes a novel approach tailored to excitable systems.
-Our analysis focuses on the discrete-event operator mapping input trains of events to output trains of events.
-The methodology is illustrated on the excitability model of Hodgkin-Huxley.
-The proposed framework provides a basis for designing and analyzing central pattern generators in networks of excitable neurons, with direct relevance to neuromorphic control and neurophysiology.
+The describing function (DF) and phase response curve (PRC) are classical tools for the analysis of feedback oscillations and rhythmic behaviors, widely used across engineering, biology, and neuroscience.
+However, these methods are not directly applicable to excitable systems, as they violate the underlying assumptions of harmonic balance and periodicity.
+Therefore, the paper proposes a novel approach to extending these classical methods tailored to excitable systems.
+Our methods rely on an abstraction to a discrete-event map from input events to output events.
+The methodology is illustrated on the excitability model of Hodgkin--Huxley.
+The proposed framework provides a basis for designing and analyzing central pattern generators in networks of excitable neurons, with direct relevance to neuromorphic control.